 A second threshold is implicit in this analysis.
-Clearly there is a finite number of pores per unit volume in a monodisperse packing.
+Clearly there are a finite number of pores per unit volume in a monodisperse packing.
 This places an upper bound on the number of pore-filling spheres.
 Thus if VF is sufficiently large, some small spheres must become replacement spheres, regardless of the value of RR.
 If VF is significantly larger than this threshold, it becomes natural to change perspective, and to regard the large spheres as inclusions within a matrix of small spheres.
-We elaborate on these thresholds in the context of floating grains in the next section.
+We will elaborate on these thresholds in the context of floating grains in the next section.
 A qualitative illustration of these thresholds appears in Figure 11, a series of 2D slices taken from packings with RR values of 1.5, 2, 3, and 4 for small sphere volume fractions VF of 5%, 40%, and 80%.
-The value of RR is constant in a row of Figure 11, and increases from top to bottom.
+The value of RR is constant in a row of Fig. 11, and increases from top to bottom.
 The value of VF is constant in a column and increases from left to right.
 The transition of small grains from replacement to pore-filling as RR increases is apparent in the left column of images.
 The transition from large-grain-dominated matrix to small-grain-dominated matrix as VF increases is apparent from left to right in any row of the images.

-Pore-Throat Size Distributions.-Because the locations of all spheres are known, it is possible to identify pore throats unambiguously using Delaunay tessellation.
-Applied to centers of spheres, the tessellation finds groups of four nearest-neighbor spheres.
-(Four spheres are "nearest neighbors" if no other sphere center lies inside the group's "circumsphere."
+Pore throat size distributions.
+Because the locations of all spheres are known, it is possible to identify pore throats unambiguously using Delaunay tessellation.
+Applied to centers of spheres, the tessellation finds groups of four nearest neighbor spheres.
+(Four spheres are "nearest neighbors" if no other sphere center lies inside the group's "circumsphere".
 The circumsphere is the unique, hypothetical sphere on whose surface all four sphere centers lie.)
 The void area between any three spheres in a group is therefore a local minimum.
 This area naturally corresponds to a pore throat.
 A convenient measure of the size of a throat is the radius of a circle inscribed between the spheres defining the throat.
+When RR is large, this measure frequently yields unrealistically large values for throats involving two small grains.
+Thane (2006) introduced a correction for this situation that accounts for the presence of the largest nearby sphere.
+In a dense packing, the nearby sphere always restricts the void area near the throat, and requiring the inscribed circle not to overlap the nearby sphere always yields more representative throat sizes.